-- An accessibility and inclusivity audit is completed by 2022 with a focus on road-accessible areas, with implementation of recommendations starting in 2023. - Accessible and inclusive options for visitors to experience the parks improves from 2020 levels at the majority of day use areas. - Planning for new visitor facilities or upgrades to existing facilities considers safety, accessibility and inclusivity. - Visitor satisfaction improves with online trip planning tools and on-site signage that includes descriptive language and graphics that enable visitors to choose experiences that meet their needs, interests and abilities.
+- An accessibility and inclusivity audit is completed by 2023 with a focus on road-accessible areas, with implementation of recommendations starting in 2024. - Accessible and inclusive options for visitors to experience the parks, including facilities and day-use areas, are improved from 2022 levels. - New or revised interpretive programs and products are developed using an audience-centred approach to offer diverse and inclusive opportunities for all visitors. - Visitor satisfaction improves with online trip-planning tools and on-site signage that includes descriptive language and graphics that enable visitors to choose experiences that meet their needs, interests and abilities.

-Objective 2.2: The stories of Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site are shared with Canadian and international audiences, inspiring them to visit.
+Objective 2.4: The stories of Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site are shared both in and out of the parks to reach priority audiences including youth and urban Canadians, fostering lifelong connections to these special places.

-- Quality outreach programs supported by online platforms, strategic venues and key partnerships reach traditional and new target audiences in urban centres like Calgary, Kelowna and Vancouver. - In-park programs (e.g., Learn to Camp), products and collaborations achieve high levels of visitor satisfaction. - Strategic marketing and outreach initiatives result in increased visitation by families, children and youth from 2020 levels. - New or revised interpretive programs and products are developed using an audience-centred approach to offer diverse and inclusive opportunities for all visitors. - Website visits and social media engagement increase from 2020 levels, through innovative digital media that brings the parks to virtual travellers.
+- Quality outreach programs supported by online platforms, strategic venues and key partnerships reach traditional and new target audiences in urban centres including Calgary, Kelowna and Vancouver. - In-park programs (e.g. Learn-to Camp), products and collaborations achieve high levels of visitor satisfaction. - Strategic marketing and outreach initiatives result in increased visitation by families, children and youth from 2022 levels. - Strategic outreach events and initiatives lead to an increased number of interactions, immersion and ambassadorship-level connections with target audiences including youth, young adults and urban Canadians, from 2022 levels.